sheishistoric/sheishistoric.github.io/_work/contingent-magazine.md

 ---
-location: Independent Contractor
+location: Contingent Magazine
 link: https://contingentmagazine.org/
 layout: work
 slug: contingent-magazine
 title: Contingent Magazine
-thumb-img: moraisthumbnail.jpg
+thumb-img: contingentthumbnail.jpg
-banner-img: morais.jpg
+banner-img: contingent.jpg
-img-source:
+img-source: Contingent Magazine
 img-source-url:
 start-year: 2019
 end-year:
 status: current
+context: "At Contingent Magazine, we believe that history is for everyone, that every kind of history is worthwhile, and that historians should be paid for their work."
+role: Site Manager
+num: 1
 ---

 **History is for everyone.**